-The Point-in-Time (PiT) Count is a survey that takes place every two years in The City of Calgary, which counts the number of people experiencing homelessness on one night.
-The PiT highlights how homelessness is changing year after year, which helps us decide how to allocate resources to best serve vulnerable Calgarians.
+The Point-in-Time Count is a survey that counts the number of people experiencing homelessness on a particular night.
+The survey, which takes place every two years, highlights how homelessness is changing and helps us decide how to allocate resources and create a system of care that best serves vulnerable Calgarians.

-Administrative Data – Administrative data is gathered from shelters, treatment centres, and supportive housing providers.
+Administrative Data – this is gathered from shelters, transitional housing facilities, and COVID-19 isolation sites.

-Street Data – Surveys are conducted with people experiencing homelessness outside on the night of the count.
-The surveys are administered by trained volunteers, Calgary Police staff, DOAP Encampment staff, and Calgary Community Standards (bylaw) officers.
+Street Data – this is gathered through an in-person survey of people sleeping in places like vehicles, tents and makeshift shelters.
+The surveys are administered by trained volunteers, Calgary Police, DOAP Encampment staff, and Calgary Community Standards (bylaw) officers.

 Who does the count?